TheBluestBluester/omegga-TrenchWarfare/README.md

 #### destructable
 Destructable bricks which are effected by explosives.
 #### zone
 The zone.
-You must input zone order into Message.
-1 to X is red to blue.
+Acts like an undiggable trench brick.

 #### Notes:
 Trench cannot be placed on non-trench bricks.